suda/slack-hangout/README.md

 # Slack custom command for creating ad-hoc Google Hangouts

+**This was made without knowledge about [official Hangouts integration](https://issuestand.slack.com/services/2562199464).
+You can still use for experimental purposes but for work I recommend using official one.**

 Just type `/hangout` in any channel or direct message to create unique Hangout link.

 ## Installation